Powys to undertake animal health and welfare function for Torfaen council

-Councils in Wales are responsible for enforcing a range of animal health and welfare legislation and this cross boundary arrangement, which meets the Welsh Government's Collaboration Agenda, will ensure that the statutory service continues in Torfaen.
+Councils in Wales are responsible for enforcing a range of animal health and welfare legislation.
+This cross boundary arrangement, which meets the Welsh Government's Collaboration Agenda, will ensure that the statutory service continues in Torfaen.

-This is the latest collaboration agreement that Powys' Trading Standards Service has entered into after agreeing to undertaken the same function in Blaenau Gwent County Borough Council in 2012.
+This is the latest collaboration agreement that Powys' Trading Standards Service has entered into after agreeing to undertake the same function in Blaenau Gwent County Borough Council in 2012.

 Councillor James Evans, Powys County Council's Cabinet Member for Trading Standards, said: "Given the size and rural nature of Powys and the volume of work we currently undertake, we have developed one of the leading animal health and welfare services in Wales.

-"We are well positioned to carry out this important function and our officers will provide professional advice and assistance to those in the Torfaen area who require the animal health and welfare service but also investigate any animal health breaches and take appropriate action."
+"We are well positioned to carry out this important function.
+Our officers will provide professional advice and assistance to those in the Torfaen area who require the animal health and welfare service but also investigate any animal health breaches and take appropriate action."

 Torfaen farmers requiring advice on animal movements and record keeping or members of the public wishing to report animal welfare issues should contact Powys County Council on 01874 623420.
 Alternatively contact can be made via email to email@example.com